ammaar1/EnterpriseProT22/README.md

 Contents:
 - /source/ : includes all the source code of the project implementation.
+- PlanningT22_RevisedWithMinutes.pdf : Revised Planning document according to the new topic allocated along with the Work Alocation + Meeting Minutes of the team.
+- RequirementsT22.pdf : Requirements Specification Document.
+- /docx/ : folder containing same documentation in Word doc format. (to be used for next iteration CW2 )
 - README.md : small description of Git Repo

 Team Members: